lino-framework/book/docs/specs/vat.rst

 VAT declarations
 ================

-A **VAT declaration** is when a company declares to its government how much sales and purchases they've done during a given period.
+A **VAT declaration** is a voucher that expresses that a corporation declares to its government how much sales and purchases they've done during a given period.

-A VAT declaration is a computed summary of ledger movements in an **observed period**, but it is also itself a ledger voucher which generates new movements in its own period.
+A VAT declaration is a computed summary of ledger movements in an **observed period** or range of periods.
+The voucher itself is a ledger voucher that generates new movements in its own **period of declration**, which is different from the observed period range.

 .. class:: VatDeclaration

     Abstract base class for VAT declarations.

+    Inherits from
     :class:`lino_xl.lib.sepa.Payable`
     :class:`lino_xl.lib.ledger.Voucher`
     :class:`lino_xl.lib.excerpts.Certifiable`